Scouting America

 2. Explain the differences between continuous tone, line, and halftone artwork.
 Describe how digital images can be created and/or stored in a computer.

-3. Design a printed piece (flier, T-shirt, program, form, etc.) and produce it.
+3. Design a printed piece (flyer, T-shirt, program, form, etc.).
 Explain your decisions for the typeface or typefaces you use and the way you arrange the elements in your design.
 Explain which printing process is best suited for printing your design.
 If desktop publishing is available, identify what hardware and software would be appropriate for outputting your design.

 4. Produce the design you created for requirement 3 using one of the following printing processes: